saeedalam/jump-to-go/chapters/Chapter-9-Maps-and-Structs.md

 In this chapter, you learned:

-- How to use **maps** for key-value data storage and manipulation.
+- How to use **maps** for efficient key-value storage and manipulation.
-- How to define and work with **structs** to create custom types.
+- How to define and work with **structs** to model complex data, including advanced usage such as pointers and methods.
-- Practical applications of combining maps and structs for real-world scenarios.
+- Practical applications of combining maps and structs to represent real-world scenarios.

 # **9.5.
 Exercises**